nnavnita/hashnode/cl40wro4s004ku8nvgayl91ey.md

 In the same manner, `+++.`, `------.` and `--------.` print 'r' (111 + 3 = 114), 'l' (114 -  6 = 108) and 'd' (108 - 8 = 100), respectively.

 A `[-]>++++++++[<++++>-]<+.` at the end makes the first byte 0 and the second byte 8, then loops until the first byte is 33 (4*8 + 1) to print the final '!'.

+🎉 Congratulations! 🎉 We've succeeded in writing "Hello, World!" in BrainFuck!

 # Surviving BrainFuck